Robust planning is proving paramount for creating cyber strategies that mitigate risk and drive business value.

 For more information, please visit: www.deloitte.com/2023futureofcyber

-Deloitte designed its 2023 Global Future of Cyber Survey based on the complexity of today's business and technology landscape, focusing on the needs of enterprise leaders who may recognise the importance of cyber yet struggle to harness its value.
-Deloitte based its research on a survey of more than 1,000 cyber decision-makers at the director level or higher (C-suite executives and C-suite direct reports), across 20 countries and 6 industries limited to organisations with at least 1,000 employees and $500 million USD in annual revenue.
+Deloitte designed its 2023 Global Future of Cyber Survey based on the complexity of today's business and technology landscape, focusing on the needs of enterprise leaders who may recognize the importance of cyber yet struggle to harness its value.
+Deloitte based its research on a survey of more than 1,000 cyber decision-makers at the director level or higher (C-suite executives and C-suite direct reports), across 20 countries and 6 industries limited to organizations with at least 1,000 employees and $500 million USD in annual revenue.